Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide

 To address these challenges, we propose a spatio-temporal causality framework that bridges correlation and causation by identifying bidirectional causal relationships between urban systems and traffic dynamics.
-At its core is a novel method we developed, spatio-temporal convergent cross mapping (STCCM), which extends CCM and GCCM by jointly embedding spatial dependence and temporal variation into the state-space reconstruction.
+At its core is a spatio-temporal convergent cross-mapping method (STCCM) developed in this study, which extends CCM and GCCM by jointly embedding spatial dependence and temporal variation into the state-space reconstruction.
+Intuitively, STCCM uncovers causal relationships by examining whether the spatio-temporal evolution of one process, such as traffic dynamics during congestion periods, embeds information that allows the recovery of another process within the joint state space of interacting urban systems.
 The framework combines STCCM with spatio-temporal weighted regression (STWR) (see Methods).
-In detail, STWR first quantifies spatially heterogeneous and temporally non-stationary associations between urban systems and traffic dynamics, yielding composite indicators that summarize multi-factor effects on urban structure, form, and function, respectively.
-Then, STCCM uses these indicators to infer nonlinear, bidirectional, and potentially asymmetric causal pathways during congestion periods, which represent mobility-infrastructure mismatches and thus render causal patterns more detectable and policy-relevant.
+In detail, STWR first characterizes the spatially heterogeneous and temporally varying relationships between urban systems and traffic dynamics, and then synthesizes these locally estimated effects into composite indicators that capture the combined influence of urban structure, form, and function.
+Subsequently, STCCM uses these composite indicators to infer nonlinear and bidirectional causal pathways during congestion periods, when mobility-infrastructure mismatches amplify causal signals and make them more detectable and policy-relevant.
 This integrated pipeline generates comparable causal fingerprints across space and time, converting heterogeneous associations into directional evidence of causality.
 To ensure broad representativeness, we apply this framework to 30 cities with diverse urban contexts, selected based on data availability, traffic congestion levels, and global distribution (see Methods).
 These cities encompass major metropolitan capitals in developed countries and economic centers in emerging economies, spanning six continents.
 Finally, we introduce a causality-driven clustering approach that integrates all three urban system components to reveal underlying similarities and differences in bidirectional causal patterns across cities (see Methods).
 This analysis identifies distinct causal archetypes and supports city-to-city learning, outlining scalable pathways from causal insights to intervention for advancing sustainable urban and transport planning.